v-research/edu/README.md

 ### Internship Proposals

-Internships are focused on creating something.
-But this something will be a way for us to interact.
-The project will be open-source so that you can share it with the world, proudly showing what you're capable of!
+Internships are focused on engineering new secure systems, following the model-based, secure-by-design methodology.
-We'll guide you through the engineering process, we'll teach you how to properly design and test your system.
+We'll guide you through the engineering process, teaching you how to properly design, implement, and test a system.
-We expect you to be able to implement a desing, but if you aren't able to properly write code you can still choose "wanna believe".
 As part of the internship, you'll also have the opportunity to join our research activities and meetings.

-1. *wanna believe* -- Conclude the "game" [the-practical-men](https://thepracticalmen.v-research.it) (artistic or engineering challenge)
+1. *wonna believe* -- Conclude the "game" [the-practical-men](https://thepracticalmen.v-research.it) (artistic or engineering challenge)
-2. *wanna read* -- Design, Implementation, and Testing of 311-library (TBA)
+2. *wonna read* -- Design, Implementation, and Testing of 311-library (TBA)
-3. *wanna engineer* -- Design, Implementation, and Testing of [mr.hide](./internships/mrhide.md)
+3. *wonna engineer* -- Design, Implementation, and Testing of [mr.hide](./internships/mrhide.md)
-4. *wanna socialize* -- Design, Implementation, and Testing of HideJack (TBA)
+4. *wonna socialize* -- Design, Implementation, and Testing of HideJack (TBA)

 ### Courses
 - [Mini-course on Secure Webapp Engineering](./futurolavoro_311Verona_2021) **-** [Futurolavoro](https://sites.google.com/view/futurolavoro/corsi-in-partenza/web-app-penetration-testing?authuser=0&fbclid=IwAR1ruLxNOAcHos-4_FPebpB96R0mZMVhnAISkohkOLM9G6T3300PcBbUfb8)@[311Verona](https://311verona.com/) (2021)